 What is yasai itame?

 The vegetables are actually the main ingredient in this dish and because of this, it's more commonly known as "yasai itame" or "vegetable stir fry".
-However, this can be a little misleading as the dish nearly always contains pork.
+However, this can be a little misleading as the dish nearly always contains meat, most commonly, thinly sliced pork.

 The point to make here is that the pork is not the star ingredient and you could easily substitute it for something else or omit completely.

-Yasai itame is usually served with rice and pickles.
+Yasai itame is often served with rice and pickles.

 Stir fry as a cooking method became common practice in households in Japan from the 1950s and 1960s onwards, especially during the period of high economic growth.

-The main reasons for its popularity are believed to be the reduction of cooking oil price, the effect of satisfying children's big appetites at low cost by adding more vegetables to less meat, and the fact that it is simple to prepare and can be easily adapted in various ways.
+The main reasons for its popularity are believed to be the lower price of cooking oil at the time, the effect of satisfying children's big appetites at a low cost by adding more vegetables and less meat, and the fact that it is quick and simple to prepare.
+It is also easily customisable and a great way to use up leftovers.

-Since then, yasai itame is definitely one of the most widely cooked home recipes in Japan.
+Since then, yasai itame has definitely become one of the most widely cooked home recipes in Japan.

 Ingredients to use for yasai itame

 As with many stir fry dishes, there's no real rule when it comes to the ingredients.
-You can add and omit whatever you like.
+You can add and omit whatever you like to suit your tastes.
+In this section I will break down the ingredients for the stir fry, sauce and substitutions.

-Here are the ingredients I like to use in my recipe:
+Here are the ingredients I personally use in my recipe:

 - Shimeji mushrooms